- Ø7Ø Club --a club just for PSK31 enthusiasts

 - Earth Alerts -- monitor "Mother Earth" as earthquakes, tsunamis, volcanoes, tropical cyclones, wildfires, landslides, severe weather, local weather, etc. happen.
 Needs a lot of RAM!

-- Eraser -- free program to erase files or even a whole hard drive
+- Eraser -- free program to erase files or even an entire hard drive

 - ExpressPCB -- design your own PCBs with this free layout software